The Nexus (professional wrestling): Feud with John Cena and WWE Championship pursuits

-At Hell in a Cell on October 3, Barrett and Cena faced each other in a match with the stipulation that if Barrett won, Cena would have to join The Nexus, but if Cena won or any other member of The Nexus got involved, the group would be permanently disbanded.
-Thanks to interference from Husky Harris and Michael McGillicutty, two rookies from the second season of NXT who would later join The Nexus on the October 25, 2010 edition of Raw, Barrett managed to win the match and force Cena to join The Nexus.
-The following night on Raw, Cena attacked Michael Tarver following a tag-team match.
-In the subsequent segment, Barrett stated that Cena did him a favor, as he was planning on getting rid of Tarver anyway, implying that Tarver was no longer a member (in reality, Tarver had a nagging groin injury and was later released from his contract in June 2011).
-The anonymous Raw General Manager stated that Cena had to honor the stipulations of the Hell in a Cell match and take orders from Barrett or be fired.
+At Hell in a Cell on October 3, Barrett and Cena faced each other in a match with the stipulation that if Barrett won, Cena would have to join The Nexus; if Cena won or any other member of The Nexus got involved, the group would be permanently disbanded.
+Thanks to interference from Husky Harris and Michael McGillicutty, two rookies from the second season of NXT who would later join The Nexus on the October 25, 2010, edition of Raw, Barrett managed to win the match and force Cena to join The Nexus.
+The following night on Raw, Cena attacked Michael Tarver following a tag team match.
+In the subsequent segment, Barrett stated that Cena did him a favor as he was planning on getting rid of Tarver anyway, implying that Tarver was no longer a member; in reality, Tarver had a nagging groin injury and was later released from his contract in June 2011.

+The Anonymous Raw General Manager stated that Cena had to honor the stipulations of the Hell in a Cell match and take orders from Barrett or be fired.
 Later that night, Barrett ordered Cena to help him win the number one contender battle royal for Orton's WWE Championship at Bragging Rights on October 24.
 The match came down to Cena and Barrett, with Barrett winning after Cena eliminated himself.
-At Bragging Rights, The Nexus won their first championships in WWE when Cena and Otunga defeated The Dashing Ones (Cody Rhodes and Drew McIntyre) to win the WWE Tag Team Championship, while in the main event, Barrett defeated Orton via disqualification, this time caused by Cena who, as a result, was chosen by Barrett as his own special guest referee for his WWE Championship rematch against Orton at Survivor Series on November 21, declaring that unless he won the title, Cena would be fired, but if Barrett defeated Orton, Cena would be relieved of all responsibilities to The Nexus.
-The following night on Raw, Slater and Justin Gabriel won the WWE Tag Team Championship after Barrett ordered Otunga to allow Slater to pin him.
+At Bragging Rights, The Nexus won their first championship in WWE when Cena and Otunga defeated The Dashing Ones (Cody Rhodes and Drew McIntyre) to win the WWE Tag Team Championship.
+In the main event, Barrett defeated Orton via disqualification, this time caused by Cena, who as a result was chosen by Barrett as his own special guest referee for his WWE Championship rematch against Orton at Survivor Series on November 21, declaring that unless he won the title, Cena would be fired; if Barrett defeated Orton, Cena would be relieved of all responsibilities to The Nexus.